Matthew Neuhaus

-Matthew Ernest Keith Neuhaus (born 16 August 1958) is a career diplomat with the Australian Department of Foreign Affairs and Trade (DFAT) who was appointed as the Australian Ambassador to the Netherlands on 29 August 2018.
+Matthew Ernest Keith Neuhaus (born 16 August 1958) is a Honorary Professor (International Law) at the Australian National University and former Australian diplomat who was appointed as the Australian Ambassador to the Netherlands on 29 August 2018 till October 2022.

 Early life and education

-Neuhaus was born on August 16, 1958 in Sydney, Australia to Reverend Theodore Neuhaus and Yvonne Neuhaus.
+Neuhaus was born on August 16, 1958, in Sydney, Australia to Reverend Theodore Neuhaus and Yvonne Neuhaus.
 He spent much of his childhood (1960-1974) in the central region of Tanzania where his parents worked as Anglican Missionaries.

 Neuhaus completed his secondary education at St Andrew's Cathedral School in Sydney (1974–75) before studying a Bachelor of Arts (Honours) and a Bachelor of Laws at the University of Sydney (1976–81).
-He later completed a Masters of Philosophy in International Relations at the University of Cambridge(1985–86).
+He later completed a Masters of Philosophy in International Relations at the University of Cambridge (1985–86).

-In June 2006 he attended the Harvard University Kennedy School Leaders in Development Program, and was a visiting fellow at the University of Cambridge in 1994 and 2015.
+In June 2006, he attended the Harvard University Kennedy School Leaders in Development Program, and was a visiting fellow at the University of Cambridge in 1994 and 2015.

 Career

 Neuhaus joined the Australian Department of Foreign Affairs in 1982 and has held posts both overseas and in Australia.
 Most recently he has been appointed as the Australian Ambassador to the Netherlands (2018–present) and headed the Middle East and Africa Division (2017–18).

 In August 1983, Neuhaus went on his first overseas posting when he was appointed third secretary at the Australian Embassy in Nairobi, Kenya - reporting also on Ethiopia, Somalia, Uganda and Seychelles.
 Upon finishing this posting, he studied at The University of Cambridge (Trinity Hall) in 1985 with an Australian Public Service Board Scholarship.
 His MPhil thesis examined the Commonwealth's role in negotiating Zimbabwe's Independence.

 Returning to Australian Foreign Service, Neuhaus was appointed Second Secretary in Papua New Guinea (1988–89).
 From 1990-91 he was head of the Nauru ICJ Taskforce in the Department of Foreign Affairs and Trade (DFAT).
-In this role he was responsible for preparing Australia's defence to the case brought by Nauru against it in the International Court of Justice.
+In this role, he was responsible for preparing Australia's defence to the case brought by Nauru against it in the International Court of Justice.

 In 1991, he was appointed First Secretary, later Counsellor (covering legal, disarmament and Security Council) to Australia's Mission to the United Nations (UN) in New York (1991-1994).
 He was the Vice Chairman of the Sixth Committee at the UN General Assembly (1993–94) and Vice Chairman of the ad hoc committee on the Indian Ocean Zone of Peace.
 Later in 1994 he returned to the University of Cambridge as a visiting fellow in the Centre for International Studies where he wrote on the UN Security role.

 Returning to Australia, Neuhaus first served as the Director of Staffing Policy before becoming Director of the UN and Commonwealth section (1995–97).

 From 1997–2000, Neuhaus was appointed as Australian High Commissioner to Nigeria – accredited also to Ghana, Sierra Leone, Senegal and The Gambia.
 He presented his credentials to General Sani Abacha and was actively engaged in supporting the return to democracy in 1999 under President Olusegun Obasanjo.